 - Pre-pregnancy clothes – You won’t be sliding into skinny leg jeans the day after giving birth or any of the clothes you wore before pregnancy so best not to pack these.

-- Lots of food – Don’t bring bags and bags of food to last your whole hospital visit.
+- Lots of food – Don’t bring bags and bags of food to last your whole visit.
 Hospitals are very generous and considering when looking after their patients so they won’t let you go hungry.
 We do however suggest you bring some snacks to keep you going between meals.

 - Shoes – The number one comment on our Instagram post was comfortable footwear.
 Definitely bring ugg boots, slippers, or thongs but leave anything at home that requires tieing up or a lot of effort to put on.